 About A Night for All Souls

-In years when it did happen, the main Night for All Souls event on the Saturday before Halloween featured music, candles, tea, flowers, poetry and memorial shrines.
+The main Night for All Souls event hasn’t happened since 2019.
+In years when it did take place, the event on the Saturday before Halloween featured music, candles, tea, flowers, poetry and memorial shrines.
 According to the event’s website, it was a “non-denominational sacred event, and an opportunity for people to share their own customs and experiences.”

 The event used to be sponsored by the City of Vancouver.
 It was free to attend and all were welcome.